Oishii LE (Research & Development)

 Kahiki's R&D department is the center of all we do at Kahiki.
 It's where we brainstorm new ideas, create new dishes, develop new and different combinations of Asian food, and where we use your feedback to create convenient meals for you and your families.
 We work in a fun place so we gave our kitchen a fun name… the Chinatown Chowdown!
 We spend a lot of time there, so we've made it a fun place to be with music, a wide variety of delicious Asian spices, seasonings and sauces, and lots of yummy food … after all you can't be creative without having fun too.
 We've been told that each of us are a little Asian food "crazy".
 That's ok with us.
 We each have our own personal specialties and favorites, but together we make a great team and love creating new dishes for you, our Kahiki fans.

-There are four of us that make up Kahiki's R&D team, here's a little more about each of us…
+There are two of us that make up Kahiki's R&D team, here's a little more about each of us…

 Christina Mallow - Maestro of Umami